horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 If the sum to be stored in the hardware wallet is substantial then as a further precaution it's advised to split between two or more hardware wallets.

 ## Wallet Backup Tips

 As was mentioned earlier, having a backup of a private key for each wallet is critical.

 Some people prefer to write the private key (presented in a form words) down on a piece of paper and store it somehow somewhere.
-There are those that prefer encrypting the words list using standard methods and then store encrypted copy online.
+Some prefer writing the words on a file and then store the encrypted copy online.

-> _**Note that it's not a good idea to have a digital version of the private key for any wallet with large amount of crypto.**_
+> _**Note that it's not a good idea to have a digital version of the private key (even if it's encrypted) for any wallet with large amount of crypto.**_
 >
 > _**For smaller amounts should not be a significant issue as long as you understand the risks.**_

-For mobile non-custodial wallets that are meant to be accessed frequently go with 12/24 words backup.
-Make sure it's stored safely and easily accessible on demand.
+For mobile non-custodial wallets that are meant to be accessed frequently make sure backup of the private key stored safely and easily accessible on demand.

-### 1. Adding Password
+### 1. Optional Password

-When setting up new wallets some wallet apps enable users to add a password next to 12/24 words.
+When setting up new wallet apps some wallet apps enable users to add a password next to the 12/24 words.

 It's an additional security measure that allows the person to keep the 12/24 words separately from the password.